 About Suzanne

-By blending the embodied wisdom of Yoga, Āyurveda, Sanskrit, and Jyotish, Suzanne inspires and empowers people to find balance in body, mind, and spirit.
+By blending the embodied wisdom of Āyurveda, Jyotiṣa, and Yoga with the healing vibrations of Sanskrit, Suzanne inspires and empowers sensitive seekers to find balance in body, mind, and spirit.

 Suzanne first applied Āyurveda to her yoga practice and found Āyurveda transforming her life in powerful ways.
 She knew she had found her healing home and was inspired to study this ancient wisdom so that she could help others.